China's military rise could threaten Japan's economy, Suga warns ahead of Quad summit

-China’s rapidly growing military influence and unilateral changing of the status quo could present a risk to Japan, Prime Minister Yoshihide Suga said in an interview with Bloomberg, ahead of the first Quad summit.
+China’s rapidly growing military influence and unilateral changing of the status quo could present a risk to Japan, Prime Minister Yoshihide Suga said in an interview, ahead of the first Quad summit.

 The group of democracies is seen as trying to balance China’s increasing influence and military might in the region.
 Beijing has accused the U.S. of trying to form a clique.